 - 1. Establish mutual understanding of the authority, responsibility, functions and operations of the College management during major emergencies/disaster; - 2.
 Provide the basis for the conduct and coordination of emergency operations and the management of crucial resources and personnel during major emergencies; - 3.
 Identify, access and coordinate the College's disaster management operations with mutual aid/emergency services from the cities and county; - 4.
 Describe the procedures for setting up an Emergency Shelter at the College for any off-campus disaster, as designated by Monterey County and city officials.

-The Monterey Peninsula College Emergency Preparedness Plan and Emergency Action Guide can be accessed at the following link:
+The Monterey Peninsula College Emergency Preparedness Plan (Emergency Response Plan) and Emergency Action Guide can be accessed on the District's website.